 This gives you a fast but intense workout that can help you gain strength and build lean muscle.
 One study completed by the founder of Tabata, Dr. Izumi Tabata found that this simple, four-minute workout can deliver aerobic and anaerobic gains.
 The results that you see will depend on what exercises you include in your workouts and how consistent you are with your Tabata regime.

-You probably already guessed that only working out for four minutes at a time is a benefit for many seniors.
+You probably already guessed that only working out for four minutes at a time is a benefit for many seniors, or anyone for that matter.
 Even if you perform extremely hard exercises during your workout, you know that you only have to sustain the 20/10 sequences for four minutes at a time.
 You may even extend this to four minutes and 20 seconds if you want to throw in one last round of your chosen exercise.

-Many seniors also find Tabata fun and enjoyable.
+A Tabata workout provides fun, enjoyment, versatility and and freedom.
 As long as you follow the 20/10 pattern, you can create your own workouts based on what muscles you want to work or what you feel like doing on any given day.

 You can create your own Tabata sequence with any exercise that gets your heart rate up and that you can sustain for 20 seconds at a time.
 You can also include different exercises and rote them for each 20/10 sequence.